Group testing for overlapping communities: Loopy belief propagation decoder

 Apart from COMP, we also use loopy belief propogation (LBP \cite{kschischang2001factor}) to infer the infection status of the individual (and communities).
 LBP forms an estimate of the posterior probability that an individual (or a community) is infected, given the test results.
 This estimate is exact when the underlying factor graph describing the joint distribution is a tree, however this is rarely the case.
 Nevertheless, it is an algorithm of practical importance and has achieved success on a variety of applications.
 Also, LBP offers soft information (posterior distributions), which is more useful than hard decisions in the context of disease-spread management.

 We use LBP for our probabilistic model, because it is fast and can be easily configured to take into account the community structure.
 Many inference algorithms exist that estimate the posterior marginals, some of which have also been employed for group testing.
 For example, GAMP~\cite{zhu2020noisy} and Monte-Carlo sampling~\cite{cuturi2020noisy} yield more accurate decoders.
-However, taking into account the statistical information provided by the community structure is not trivial with more sophisticated decoders such as these.
-Moreover, the focus of this work is to examine whether benefits from accounting for the community structure (both at the test design and the decoder) exist; hence we think that considering a simple (possibly sub-optimal) decoder based on LBP is a good first step; we defer more complex designs to future work.
+The main focus of this work is to examine whether benefits from accounting for the community structure (both at the test design and the decoder) exist; hence we think that considering a simple (possibly sub-optimal) decoder based on LBP is a good first step; we defer more complex designs to future work.

 We next describe the factor graph and the belief propagation update rules for our probabilistic model (II).
 Let the infection status of each community $\familyIndex$ be $\defFamilyVariable_\familyIndex \sim \Ber(\familyInfectRate)$.
 Moreover, let $S_v$ denote the set of communities that $\defVariable_{\memberIndex}$ belongs to.
 Then: